Steam to Water Conversion

 3. How to Convert your system

 1. Pay special attention to piping.
-I suggest the use of primary/secondary piping.
-There will be too much water in the system for all the water to flow through the boiler.
-It will work better to mix the water from the boiler to that water volume rather than send all the water through the boiler.
+I suggest the use of primary/secondary piping at the boiler or the use of a buffer tank.
+There will be too much water in the system for all the water to flow through the boiler to maintain good delta-T through the boiler.

 5. Set the heating curve to match the system load as compared to the heat loss.

-1. Good even heat throughout the entire zone or system if not zoned.
+2. Good even heat throughout zones or entire system.
 Make sure the thermostat cycle rate per hour is set to gravity hot water or steam.
 One may be better than the other depending on the amount of the radiation in your system.

-2. Noise free operation.
+3. Noise free operation.
 There should be no expansion noises.
-The steam to water system should always have an outdoor reset control installed so we do not overheat the systems.
+The steam to water system should always have an outdoor reset control installed to maximize the comfort and produce the lowest fuel bills.

 Disclaimer: The information found on this website is for informational purposes only.
 All preventive maintenance, service, installations should be reviewed on a per job situation.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
 Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.